liam-007/Resolution-Action-System/README.md

 # **Resolution Action System**

-The **Resolution Action System** is an ASP.NET Core MVC application built for the Chillisoft technical assessment.
+The **Resolution Action System** is an ASP.NET Core MVC application.
 It provides a structured way to capture meetings, carry forward previous meeting items, update item statuses, and maintain a complete log of ongoing actions.

 The system fully implements: